 Moreover we will provide the project with a flexible solution to ensure innovative, productive and sustainable workforce solutions.

 The event was well attended by HS2, main contractors, local government organisations and SMEs.
-The exhibition space and auditorium were packed.
+The exhibition space and auditorium were packed with over 300 delegates.
 Speakers delivered fascinating and inspirational sessions around the innovation capability maturity model, BIM and value propositions.

 - Andy Street, West Midlands Mayor, said: “It is vital HS2 is not just a rail link but the centre of a global industry.”

 - Tim Burnhope, Chief Innovation Officer for JCB, said: “We need to challenge ourselves every day.”

 - Craig Wakeman, HS2 Programme Delivery Manager at West Midlands Combined Authority, said: “The skills we need today are not the skills we will need tomorrow.
 Technology will revolutionise the way we work.”